annievu22/Netflix_Project/README.md

 ## 1. Overview

-This project explores Netflix's global content library using SQL and Power BI to reveal insights about content types, genres, countries, and production trends.
-The analysis supports data-driven recommendations for content curation, audience engagement, and catalog expansion.
+This project analyzes Netflix’s global content catalog using SQL and Power BI to extract key patterns in content types, genres, and geographic distribution.
+It focuses on understanding production trends, audience targeting strategies, and platform diversity.

-The dataset was cleaned and analyzed using SQL, covering release years, ratings, directors, durations, and keyword patterns in descriptions.
-The results were then visualized in Power BI for easier stakeholder interpretation.
+The data was cleaned and explored using SQL with advanced queries, covering release timelines, content duration, rating frequency, and keyword indicators.
+Final results were visualized in Power BI to support content strategy and global market expansion.

 ---